khitermedachraf/problem-solving/README.md

 # problem-solving
-this is my personal repo to push my own solution for problems solving - HackerRank
+This is my personal repo to push my own solution for problems solving using python - HackerRank

+**Achraf KHITER**